Program

 Applications

-The applications for Special Education and Measurement and Evaluation program streams open Oct.
-1, 2023 to March 1, 2024 for a September 2024 start date.
+The deadline for the Special Education and Measurement and Evaluation program streams is Feb.
+1, 2025 for a September 2025 start date.

-The applications for the School and Counselling Psychology program stream are open from Oct.
-1, 2023 to Dec.
-15, 2023 for a September 2024 start date. *Please note, we are only accepting domestic applications at this time.
+The deadline for the School and Counselling Psychology program stream is Nov.
+1, 2024 for a September 2025 start date. *Please note, we are only accepting domestic applications at this time.

 All applications and supporting documents must be received prior to the deadline.
 Late applications will not be accepted.